-- Advisors shall be subject to this Policy’s Rules of Decorum external link and may be removed upon violation of those Rules.
+- Advisors shall be subject to this Policy’s Rules of Decorum and may be removed upon violation of those Rules.

 - Witnesses cannot be compelled to participate in the Hearing and have the right not to participate in the Hearing, free from retaliation.

-- Witnesses shall be subject to this Policy’s Rules of Decorum external link and may be removed upon violation of those Rules.
+- Witnesses shall be subject to this Policy’s Rules of Decorum and may be removed upon violation of those Rules.

 Any Hearing conducted under this Resolution Process will follow the procedure below:

 - The Panel Chair will open and establish rules and expectations for the Hearing.